-The Board is vested by the California Constitution and the County Employees Retirement Law (CERL) with the authority and fiduciary responsibility for LACERA's investment program.
 The exclusive fiduciary responsibility of the Board is to ensure prudent investment and management of the Fund so as to provide for the timely payment of benefits to members and their beneficiaries, minimize employer contributions, and defray the reasonable cost of administration, with the duty to members being paramount.
 It is the responsibility of the Board to ensure that LACERA employees administer Fund investments at reasonable cost, while preserving the quality of investments.
+The Board exercises oversight of all aspects of the investment program.
+The Board oversees the management of the Fund in compliance with all aspects of this IPS and all applicable federal and state laws and regulations concerning the administration of a government pension plan.
+The Board may request staff and investment consultants to inform and make recommendations on matters pertinent to LACERA's investment operations.
+The Board may also delegate specific authorities to the Chief Investment Officer ("CIO"), as further outlined in the Appendix.